 - Synthetic Chemistry: The Synthetic Chemistry Graduate Program includes emphases in preparation of organic or inorganic compounds, development of methods for their synthesis, and their characterization and use.

-- Chemical Biology: The Chemical Biology Graduate Program covers research areas at the interface of chemistry and biology, ranging from synthesis of bioactive materials through characterization of living systems.
+- Chemical Biology: The Chemical Biology Graduate Program covers research areas at the interface of chemistry and biology, ranging from the synthesis of bioactive materials to the characterization of living systems.

 Source: Berkeley Academic Guide